-In 2003, we completed our planned network upgrade program that significantly increased bandwidth and enabled interactivity.
-As of December 31, 2004, all of our cable network was upgraded with 550MHz to 870MHz bandwidth capacity and was activated with two-way communications capability.
+In 2003, we completed our network upgrade program that significantly increased bandwidth and enabled interactivity.
+As of December 31, 2004, approximately 98% of our cable network was upgraded with 550MHz to 870MHz bandwidth capacity and about 96% of our estimated homes passed were activated with two-way communications capability.
 Expressed in megahertz, or MHz, bandwidth represents a system's capacity to deliver telecommunication services.
 A headend facility is the location where signals are received and processed for distribution over a cable system to our customers.